Shell is an inclusive organisation and we strive to provide an experience for everyone who visits our website that is both welcoming and accessible.

 We want you to find what you need

-We have made our internal and external sites compatible with as many browsers, platforms, and hardware as possible including desktop computers, laptops, tablets, and smartphones.
-Should you have any questions, suggestions, or wish to bring any issues or inconsistencies to our attention please contact us.
+We have made our internal and external sites compatible with as many browsers, platforms and hardware as possible including desktop computers, laptops, tablets and smartphones.
+Should you have any questions or suggestions or wish to bring any issues or inconsistencies to our attention please contact us.

 We provide accessibility tools and tips

-Accessing our websites has never been easier, however below are a few tips to personalize your experience and a complete guide can be found by visiting our My Computer My Way website.
+Accessing our websites has never been easier.
+However, below are a few tips to personalise your experience and a complete guide can be found by visiting our My Computer My Way website.

 Making pages easier to read